Travis Zajac: New Jersey Devils (2006–2021)

 On April 24, 2012, Zajac scored his second career overtime goal against the Florida Panthers in Game 6 of the Eastern Conference Quarterfinals, to force a Game 7, which the Devils also won in double Overtime.

-On January 16, 2013, Zajac re-signed with the Devils, committing to an eight-year, $46 million contract.

-On March 31, 2014, he recorded his first career hat-trick against Florida Panthers.

-While the 2017–18 season brought the Devils back to the Stanley Cup playoffs for the first time since 2012, Zajac played his fewest games since the 2012–13 season due to a pectoral injury.

-On February 21, 2021, during a game against the Washington Capitals, Zajac played his 1,000th career game for the Devils.
+Hw re-signed with the Devils in January 2013, committing to an eight-year, $46 million contract.
+He recorded his first career hat-trick against Florida Panthers on March 31, 2014.
+While the 2017–18 season brought the Devils back to the Stanley Cup playoffs for the first time since 2012, he played his fewest games since the 2012–13 season due to a pectoral injury that required surgery.
+He played his 1,000th career game for the Devils against the Washington Capitals on February 21, 2021.
 On March 30, 2021, during a game against the Boston Bruins, Zajac scored his 200th career goal.

 New York Islanders (2021)

-During the pandemic-delayed 2020–21 season, while in the final season of his eight-year contract and his 15th season within the Devils organization, on April 7, 2021, Zajac was traded to the New York Islanders along with Kyle Palmieri, in exchange for a first-round pick in the 2021 NHL Entry Draft, a conditional 2022 fourth-round pick, and forwards A. J. Greer and Mason Jobst.
+During the pandemic-delayed 2020–21 season, while in the final season of his eight-year contract and his 15th season within the Devils organization, on April 7, 2021, Zajac was traded to the New York Islanders along with Kyle Palmieri, in exchange for a first-round pick in the 2021 NHL entry draft, a conditional 2022 fourth-round pick, and forwards A. J. Greer and Mason Jobst.